 A recent report by Deloitte ranked 20 major industry sectors according to the risks workers face in possibly encountering the coronavirus on the job.
 Risk factors taken into account include contact with others, face-to-face discussions, exposure to disease or infections, and physical proximity to others.
 The rankings run from 1-20 with 1 being the lowest risk and 20 being the highest.
 Administrative Services was ranked at 13, but risk varies among the 12 major occupations in the sector.

-While the spread of COVID-19 has slowed, daily new US cases remain stubbornly high, and averaged about 35,000 in the first week of September.
+While the spread of COVID-19 has slowed, daily new US cases remain stubbornly high, and averaged more than 56,000 in mid-October.
 A continued emergence of new hotspots is likely going to prolong the recovery period for travel agencies, tour operators, and convention and trade show organizers.
 These firms have witnessed a rapid and severe decline in travel and gatherings, as businesses and consumers attempt to avoid close contact and closed-in spaces like convention centers and airplanes.
 Businesses and organizations have cancelled or postponed events and consumers have cancelled vacations.
 International travel largely ceased, due in part to fears of challenges trying to re-enter the US.
 The rise in US COVID-19 cases prompted the European Union to leave the US off its list of approved countries as it opens travel back up.
 The move effectively bans US travelers from entering the EU.
 There could be an extended period of time after the coronavirus subsides before businesses and consumers are comfortable enough to resume travel.
 According to the Deloitte rankings, administrative and support roles – which include travel arrangement and reservation services – have medium scores for physical proximity to others as well as for face-to-face discussions.

 Segments in high demand include facility support services and janitorial firms which are at the front lines of cleaning and sanitizing buildings to prevent the spread of coronavirus.
 Duct cleaning companies and maid services may also see an uptick in demand as consumers and businesses look to sanitize their properties.
 Amid the opening up of more businesses, cleaning service demand is likely to rise to ensure facilities are sanitary.